pyta-uoft/website/index.md

 ### Bad static member (W0211) {#W0211}

 Static methods are methods that do not operate on instances.
-Including one inside a class can be done if you feel the logic belongs inside the class and should be encapsulated by it for clarity, but static methods mean they do not operate on classes, and therefore 'self' is very likely a programming error unless you know what you are doing (and even then, it is a bad practice).
+Including one inside a class can be done if we feel the logic belongs inside the class and should be encapsulated by it for clarity, but static methods mean they do not operate on classes, and therefore 'self' is very likely a programming error unless we know what we are doing (and even then, it is a bad practice).

-When you make a static method, you should not name any variable 'self' to avoid confusion.
+When we make a static method, we should not name any variable 'self' to avoid confusion.

 ~~~~ {include="W0211_bad_staticmethod_argument"}
 ~~~~